griffithlab/pVACtools/docs/pvacfuse/filter_commands.rst

     :func: define_parser
     :prog: pvacfuse binding_filter

 The binding filter filters out variants that don't pass the chosen binding threshold.
-The user can chose whether to apply this filter to the "lowest" or the "median" binding affinity score.
-The "lowest" binding affinity score is recorded in the "Best MT Score" column and represents the lowest ic50 score of all prediction algorithms that were picked during the previous pVACfuse run.
-The "median" binding affinity score is recorded in the "Median MT Score" column and corresponds to the median ic50 score of all prediction algorithms used to create the report.
+The user can chose whether to apply this filter to the ``lowest`` or the ``median`` binding affinity score by setting the ``--top-score-metric`` flag.
+The ``lowest`` binding affinity score is recorded in the ``Best MT Score`` column and represents the lowest ic50 score of all prediction algorithms that were picked during the previous pVACseq run.

-The binding filter also offers the option to filter on Fold Change columns, which contain the ratio of the MT score to the WT Score.
-If the binding filter is set to "best", the "Corresponding Fold Change" column will be used. ("Corresponding WT Score"/"Best MT Score").
-If the binding filter is set to "median", the "Median Fold Change" column will be used ("Median WT Score"/"Median MT Score").
+The ``median`` binding affinity score is recorded in the ``Median MT Score`` column and corresponds to the median ic50 score of all prediction algorithms used to create the report.
+Be default, the binding filter runs on the ``median`` binding affinity.

 ..
 Coverage Filter
  ---------------